 Within a short time frame, AI tools have gone from an interesting idea to being omnipresent in almost all workplaces.
 This change is already having a huge impact on the way workplaces operate, resulting in a shift in key skillsets desired in the wider job market, impacting key industries and job roles across APAC.

 At Salt, our specialist recruitment consultants are here to find the right talent at the right time.
-Our team in APAC have investigated how AI and emerging technologies impact the industries we specialist in and reflect on the positive impacts business leaders are experiencing after adopting AI tools.
+Our team in APAC have investigated how AI and emerging technologies impact the industries we specialise in and reflect on the positive impacts business leaders are experiencing after adopting AI tools.

 Jump forward to an industry